See You Again (Carrie Underwood song): Music video

 On June 7, 2013, Good Morning America gave a first look at the music video for "See You Again".
-The full video premiered soon after on ABCNews.com.
-The music video was directed by Eric Welch.
-It showed the aftermaths of the Sandy Hook Elementary School shooting, the September 11 attacks and the 2013 Moore, Oklahoma, tornado, along with various reunions, and YouTube footage that includes a Kodiak bear waving.
+The full video premiered soon after on ABC News.
+Directed by Eric Welch, the music video shows the aftermaths of the Sandy Hook Elementary School shooting and 2013 Moore, Oklahoma, tornado, along with various reunions.
+In the video, Underwood is in a visual focal point, who appears in softly lit, golden-toned scenes in a flowing white dress.